top of page

 8. Map

-The diagrams below show the changes that have occurred around a school between 1990 and 2010.
+The diagrams below show the changes that occurred around a school between 1990 and 2010.

 Summarise the information by selecting and reporting the main features and make comparisons where relevant.